MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 ![https://i.imgur.com/yaJ49No.png](https://i.imgur.com/yaJ49No.png)

-rag example

-### Banker’s algorithm
+## Banker’s algorithm

-the idea of this algorighm is that the bank that have 1000 bank accounts with in total 1.000.000 euros, the money that it needs to have available to give back to the users is way lower than the amount of money that the user really have, because cases like all the users come in the same day and closes all the accounts is almost impossible.
+The idea behind this algorighm a bank that have 1000 bank accounts with in total 1.000.000 euros, the money that it needs to have available to give back to the users is way lower than the amount of money that the user really have, because cases like all the users come in the same day and closes all the accounts is almost impossible.
 If a user ask for a small amount of money, the bank gives it immedialy, if requires a big amount, the bank ask him to come back in some days.

 The algorithm requires that the processes to know the used resources.
 If a process ask resources, if the state is still in a safe state without that resources, then the resources are allocated, if not the resources are not allocated.